Titans, Colts square off, hoping to catch Texans

 Tannehill has pumped up the Titans' attack since taking over for Marcus Mariota after a Week 6 loss in Denver.
 Tennessee has averaged 29.4 points per game with Tannehill at the controls.
 "Guys made plays for him (on Sunday)," Vrabel said of Tannehill's performance.
 "We ran the football, and the quarterback was decisive."

 While the Titans rolled, Indianapolis endured a tough 20-17 loss to the Texans despite doing most of the things it wanted to.
 The Colts controlled the ball for more than 33 minutes, getting 104 rushing yards and a touchdown from Jonathan Williams, and led 17-13 in the fourth quarter.
 However, DeAndre Hopkins' second touchdown catch early in the fourth was a score Indianapolis couldn't overcome.
-And the Colts could be more short-handed for this game than they were last week.
-Tight end Eric Ebron (ankle) is out for the year, leading rusher Marlon Mack (hand) is out for a second straight week, and wide receiver T.Y.
-Hilton (calf) was limited in practice Wednesday.
+And the Colts will be more short-handed for this game than they were last week with the loss of Hilton.
+In addition, tight end Eric Ebron (ankle) is out for the year, leading rusher Marlon Mack (hand) is out for a second straight week.

-Hilton, who played only 25 snaps at Houston, is hopeful that three extra days of rest will allow him to shoulder a bigger load in a key game.
+Hilton, who played only 25 snaps at Houston, aggravated the calf injury that first occurred Oct.
+30 and cost him three games in November.
 "Hopefully, he can progress during the week, and then we'll see what kind of load he can handle on Sunday," Indianapolis coach Frank Reich said.

 The Colts were hoping to get back wide receiver Devin Funchess from a clavicle injury that has kept him out since Week 1, but Reich ruled him out for this week.
 Funchess could return for a Week 14 contest at Tampa Bay.